River Estate Products

 Recommended for all cooking and delicate flavoured meats.

-• This year the oil starts off slowly with its green capsicum peppers flavour.
-The oil finishes with a slight peppery flavour.
+This year the oil starts off typically with its green capsicum peppers flavours which linger on the palate.
+The oil finishes with a good peppery, slight hint of bitterness.

 Recommended for dipping, and cooking with red meat and venison.